-Chomsky on General Soleimani’s Killing: 'It's as if Iran Decided to Murder Mike Pompeo'
+Chomsky on General Soleimani’s killing: 'It's as if Iran decided to murder Mike Pompeo'

 “Incidentally, it is praised here which is pretty astonishing; it shows how extreme the internal assumption is, that the United States is a rouge state, which has nothing to do with international law or obligations,” Chomsky said.

-The pullout, he said, was a “violation of international law” as the agreement was authorized by the United Nations Security Council, he added, referring to UNSC Resolution 2231, Press TV reported.
+The pullout, he said, was a “violation of international law” as the agreement was authorized by the United Nations Security Council, he added, referring to UN Security Council Resolution 2231, Press TV reported.

 The attack also killed Abu Mahdi al-Muhandis, the second-in-command of Iraq’s Popular Mobilization Units (PMU), as well as eight other Iranian and Iraqi people.